Tax Administration focuses its efforts on the fight against the grey economy

 A considerable portion of Finnish business concentrates in Southern Finland and particularly in the region of Uusimaa.
 Despite the concentration of business in the south, the shadow economy is met throughout the country and measures to curb it are carried out accordingly.

 With the majority of business in the south, the tax risks also concentrate in the region.
 Of all the control measures at the Tax Administration’s disposal, a tax audit is the most drastic one, and most of the audits are carried out in businesses in the region of Uusimaa.
 It is, therefore, natural that the amounts of the taxes debited on the basis of the audits are also the highest in Uusimaa.
-The proportion of audits resulting in measures in 2017 was slightly over 70% in the whole country.
-The highest amount of taxes debited on the basis of a tax audit concerned value added taxes (60%) while the proportion of withholding taxes and income taxes was approximately 20%.
-At the Large Taxpayers’ Office, income taxes form the largest amount of taxes debited.
+The proportion of audits resulting in measures in 2017 was slightly only 70% in the whole country.
+Between 1 January and 31 July 2018, the proportion of audits resulting in measures was approximately 80%.
+In 2017, the highest amount of taxes debited on the basis of a tax audit concerned value added taxes (60%), while the proportion of withholding taxes and income taxes was approximately 20%.
+The situation was similar between 1 January and 31 July 2018.
+At the Large Taxpayers’ Office, income taxes form the largest amount of taxed debited.

 Companies participating in the grey economy that are uncovered in tax audits usually have a turnover of under EUR 10 million, and a large proportion of these are small enterprises with turnover less than EUR 2 million.
 In addition, there is a large number of enterprises participating in the shadow economy who have filed no turnover data with the Tax Administration.
 These enterprises include foreign companies and companies that have been reported dormant or dissolved.
 Industries with the most involvement in the shadow economy based on the control measures of the Tax Administration are transport, construction, cleaning, restaurant and consulting business and car trade.